varabyte/kobweb/frontend/kobweb-worker/README.md

 Utility classes which help the user define type-safe web-worker APIs.

-These classes work hand in hand with the Kobweb Worker Gradle plugin, which will look for a single implementation of the `WorkerStrategy` class somewhere in the user's codebase.
+These classes work hand in hand with the Kobweb Worker Gradle plugin, which will look for a single implementation of the `WorkerFactory` class somewhere in the user's codebase.

 Using vanilla web workers, the implementation for an echoing web worker would look something like this: